Exercises you can do while sitting at a desk in 2023

 Sit on the edge of your chair and keep your feet flat.
 (NOTE: This will serve as your starting position)

+Lay your feet shoulder-width apart even though you're seated.
 Relax your shoulders, but keep your arms straight on your side.
 Raise your arms straight upwards and keep your palm facing downwards.
+Slowly lower your arms and repeat the same steps.

 You can modify this exercise by starting with your right arm.
 You can switch sides once you get comfortable with the position.
+You can add weights to your arm raises to add challenges.
+Be resourceful and use a water bottle to add some weight.

 Shoulder Shrugs

 This exercise is very easy; it's as if you're shrugging your shoulders but in an exaggerated motion.
+Keep your back in a straight line and relax your shoulders.
+Start by shrugging your shoulders upwards.
+Bring your shoulder blades close to your ear as possible and bring them down slowly.

 Repeat this ten times straight.
 Be sure to be deliberate with your movements and to stretch your shoulders fully.